exastencil/porous/README.md

 ## Usage

 Porous is still pre-alpha and so is not ready for usage yet, but the general idea is that you would define your application's entities, pages, components and events in Ruby scripts structured in a specific way.
 Then you would simply run `porous` while pointing it to that folder and it will spin up a Rack-compatible web server for you to use.

+> ⚠️ Expect any and all APIs to change radically until version 1.0!
+Hence why it won't be documented or properly tested until things settle to a more stable state.

 To start a new Porous project simply `gem install porous` using whichever Ruby environment you want to use (Ruby 3.0+).
 Then change to that directory and run: